arangodb/arangodb/Documentation/Books/Manual/ReleaseNotes/KnownIssues32.md

 Known Issues
 ============

-The following known issues are present in this version of ArangoDB:
+The following known issues are present in this version of ArangoDB and will be fixed in follow-up releases:

 ### Cluster Deployment